Stix Hooper

 Nesbert "Stix" Hooper (born August 15, 1938) is an American drummer and founding member of The Crusaders.

 Career

 Hooper developed an interest in music, drums, and percussion at an early age.
 Starting in middle school with band director George Magruder, he began devoting much of his time to the study of music.

-While he was a student at Wheatley High School (Houston), he formed the band the Swingsters, then the Modern Jazz Sextet.
-At Texas Southern University, he received coaching from members of the Houston Symphony Orchestra and other local professional musicians.
+While he was a student at Wheatley High School (Houston), he formed the band the Swingsters and then the Modern Jazz Sextet with pianist Joe Sample and saxophonist Wilton Felder.
+At Texas Southern University, he received coaching from members of the Houston Symphony Orchestra and other local professional musicians while continuing to play with Sample, Felder, and new band members like trombonist Wayne Henderson.
+He then left Houston with Sample, Felder, and Henderson to form the Jazz Crusaders in Los Angeles.
 After moving to the west coast, he studied music at California State University, Los Angeles and with private instructors and mentors.
-During the 1950s the Jazz Crusaders were formed.